kyma-project/kyma/docs/knative-eventing-mesh/03-01-event-processing.md

       name: test-lambda # Lambda name
 ```

-In Kyma, the filter specification defines
+In Kyma, the filter specification specifies the Broker which receives events, and parameters you must provide for the Trigger to forward events to subscribers.
+The table lists the parameters along with their descriptions:

 | Parameter  |  Description  |
 |------------|-------------- |